MapManagement/weisserbot/README.md

     Delete command
     !del_cmd <command_name>

+    Reload a module
+    !reload_mod <module_name>

 Future
 ------
-* creating a website connected to the bot
+- [ ] creating a website connected to the bot
-* possibly creating a public Repo on GitHub --> done
+- [x] possibly creating a public repo on GitHub
-* implementing MySQL databases for WatchTime and other stuff --> done
+- [x] implementing MySQL databases for watchtime and other stuff
+- [ ] finishing sub count command
+- [ ] finding a solution for problems with followage command